Alfred-W-S-Pirovits-Jr/Telco_Churn_Project/Readme.md

 ## <a name="project_description"></a>Project Description:
 [[Back to top](#top)]
 The purpose of this project is to determaine the main drivers of churn for the Telco Company and try and build a model that can predict, based on chosen factors, which customers will turn over and leave the company.
 The analysis included looking at some 43 variables and determining which are most predictive of whether or not Telco will retain a customer.
 Many of these were redundant columns.
-Of those left, twenty one of showed a significant debendance between that variable and whether or not a customer churns.
+Of those left, twentytwo of showed a significant dependance relationship between that variable and whether or not a customer churns.
 The goals were to determine which of these factors had the most significant impact on customer retention.
 ***
 ## <a name="planning"></a>Project Planning:
 [[Back to top](#top)]